b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Russel-M-Nelson.md

 &nbsp;

 We're told that prophets "[see around corners](https://speeches.byuh.edu/devotionals/prophets-can-see-around-corners)" which makes me think that revelation ought to be given proactively, rather than reactively.
-It makes me think that a prophet should not be surprised when general conference is held in an empty auditorium.
+It makes me think that a prophet *should not be surprised* when general conference is held in an empty auditorium.
 It sounds even worse when that same prophet says "I had no idea this was going to happen lol"

 *Read the rest of the paragraph*.
 Is there any modicum of an implication that Nelson is saying "this was in response to revelatory foreknowledge of COVID?"
 He's acknowledging in *explicit terms* that the promise of being memorable and unforgettable is in relation to the bicentennial anniversary of (the official, approved version of) the First Vision.
 No other year *can* be the 200th anniversary.
 It will be memorable because we're about to hear our fearless leaders *boldly proclaim* that it totally happened this way.

+&nbsp;

+👏 *All* 👏 *they had* 👏 *to do* 👏 was lean into COVID and say "see?
+We told you that this would be one to remember!"
+And the whole world would have just eaten it up.
+Any statement even *adjacent to that* would have been enough to make me reconsider my heathen ways.
+They could have made a quick shift from the scheduled programming (like every organization on the planet had to) and tout how they saw this coming.
+Hell, not even tout, just *acknowledge* it.
+Imply it.

+What did we get instead?
+Not nothing&mdash;what we got was worse than nothing.
+Had they said nothing, they would have plausible deniability.
+Silence could ostensibly equivocate foreknowledge, letting Nelson's parting words from 2019 speak for themselves.
+That silence would have been very powerful.

+&nbsp;

+Simply saying nothing would have been less jarring than to hear God's chosen prophet saying "little did I know."
+The *one person on the planet* who would have had divine foreknowledge just said he had no idea.

 &nbsp;